dojo4/policy/hr.md

 ####PTO Accrual
 dojo4 provides 15 days of PTO per year, in addition to paid holidays.
 Five days of PTO are accrued every quarter (on Jan 1, April 1, and July 1) except for the last quarter of the year.
 New employees are given an initial prorated number of days according to when in the quarter they are hired, with fractions of days rounded up to the half-day.
 If an employee is hired between October 1st and the end of the 3rd week of December, no PTO days are accrued at hire, but the full winter holiday week that dojo4 is closed will be paid, regardless of the exact date of hire.
 You will not accrue PTO time while you are on an unpaid leave of absence or long-term disability.

+You will, however, accrue one additional day of PTO for each year you remain a FT employee of dojo4.
+These additional days will be added on the anniversary of your hire date.

 Accrued PTO has no expiration -- you may carry it over from year to year.
 However, you may accrue a maximum of 15 days of PTO.
 Once you reach the maximum, you must use some accrued PTO in order to receive PTO at the next accrual.
 The intent of this policy is to encourage you to take time off for fun and recuperation.

 ####Scheduling Your PTO
 PTO is a benefit of full time employment at dojo4, but its timing is subject to all manner of business context.
 There may be occasions, such as sudden illness, when you cannot give advance notice.
-In all other cases please request PTO (from Corey) and get approval for it.
+In all other cases please request PTO through the Zenefits dashboard and get approval for it.
 If your request for PTO creates substantial hardship for dojo4, please be prepared to adjust to accommodate the business.
 In general, any full or partial day you do not work and do not make up with flex time will be considered PTO and will be deducted from your accrued PTO.

 Please report any PTO used in segments no smaller than a half-day in your status@dojo4.com updates.
-A dojo4 manager will track your PTO used and accrued, and can tell you your balance upon request.
+You can always see how much PTO you have accrued by logging into Zenefits.
 You will also be notified if you’ve accrued more than 10 days of PTO, and are thus in danger of not being able to accrue the next 5-day installment at the start of the next quarter.

 ####Unpaid Time Off
 In some cases (lengthy illness or extended break from work), you may need to take more time off than your accrued PTO allows.
 In such cases, please discuss your situation with Corey.
 Unpaid leave is a possibility, but it depends on many factors beyond the scope of this document.
 No unpaid leave will be granted until accrued PTO is exhausted.